liblava/liblava/README.md

 using namespace lava;
 ```

-Here are a few examples to get to know `lava`.
+Here are a few examples to get to know `lava`

 #### 1. frame init